 Electricity

-Repair Category 1
+Repair Category 2

 Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+The consumer boards have been installed in recent years with there being certification available for this.
+Whilst the electricity consumer unit appears to be of a modern style, some older components remain in place.
+An NICEIC/SELECT registered electrician can be engaged to examine the system and implement all necessary upgrading works.